yegor256/blog/_drafts/_nutch.md

 [Apache Nutch](https://nutch.apache.org/)
 is an open source framework written in Java.
-Its purpose is to help us crawl as set of websites (or the entire Internet), fetch the content, and prepare it for indexing by, say, Solr.
-A pretty useful framework, if you ask me, however it is designed to be used <del>only</del>
+Its purpose is to help us crawl a set of websites (or the entire Internet), fetch the content, and prepare it for indexing by, say, Solr.
+A pretty useful framework if you ask me, however it is designed to be used <del>only</del>
 mostly from the command line.
 You download the archive, unzip it, and run the binary file.
 It crawls and you get the data.
 However, I've got a project where this crawling had to be embedded into my own Java app.
-I realized that there is an absolute absence of any documentation for that.
-That's why this blog post, it explains how you can use Nutch from Java, not from the command line.
+I realized that there is a complete absence of any documentation for that.
+Hence this blog post.
+It explains how you can use Nutch from Java, not from the command line.

 <!--more-->